Posted on August 03, 2010

 Caramel is simple to make, but don't stray too far from the saucepan because sugar can quickly turn from deep brown to black and burned.
-Caramel is ready when it is caramel colored.
-I prefer a caramel that is a dark reddish brown, not one that is pale and golden, whether it is destined for praline, candy, or sauces.
+Caramel ranges in color from golden to a dark reddish brown.
 The darker the color, the more bitter the taste.
 Yet, without some bitterness, caramel will taste too bland and lack its special character.
 A deeply colored caramel has a complex, bittersweet flavor as well as a gorgeous sheen.
-The liquid used may be cream, juice of any kind, cider, water, or a mixture of liquids.

 Makes 1 to 1 1/2 cups

 2/3 to 1 cup liquid (heavy cream, apple cider, orange or other fruit juice, or mix of juices)

 Flavorings (Fleur de Sel, freshly ground peppercorns, citrus zest, ancho or spicy chile, chocolate and stir in while warm to melt, vanilla extract or ground vanilla, spices such as cinnamon or fresh grated ginger)